 - Mental labels can be used to note other things that intrude into your awareness as you meditate.
 When you hear a sound you can label it ‘hearing’; when you notice a pain in your knees you can label it ‘pain’, and so on.
 When labeling like this, simply make the note then let it go and bring your awareness back to the breath.

 - Continue to breathe and keep your attention focused on the solar plexus rising and falling.
-Practising like this helps you to become aware of the transient nature of all things and prepares the way for the perception of the true nature of Mind.
+Practicing like this helps you to become aware of the transient nature of all things and prepares the way for the perception of the true nature of Mind.

 - At the end of the session, bring your awareness back to the body as a whole and sit for a few moments breathing naturally until you are ready to stand and continue your day.